All Episodes

 That's why they're going to have to change at some point.

-And uh, you know, it's Christmas coming up.
+And, you know, it's Christmas coming up.

-Everybody buy one and send it to everybody at the CBO and the tax commission and tell them hey, just read this before you score anything.
+Everybody buy one and send it to everybody at the CBO and the tax commission and tell them, hey, just read this before you score anything.

-JFK and the Reagan Revolution.
+Read this book, JFK and the Reagan Revolution.

-Larry Cudlow, thanks for being with us.
+Larry Kudlow, thanks for being with us.

 Mark Simone, you're wonderful.